The SaaS Pricing Guide You Need To Achieve Maximum Revenue

 Feature-Based Pricing

-The feature-based pricing model is similar to tiered pricing, but the tiers are based on features as the valued metric.
 More features and functionality equal a higher price.
 The customers, therefore, scale along with the product as they grow.
-Evernote uses feature pricing to price its note-taking app.

 Feature-Based Pricing: Pros and Cons

-It allows customers to only pay for what they need, saving them valuable dollars and making this an attractive option.
 And they can always upgrade when they need more functionality making it affordable for businesses.
 You can put your most costly features at the highest tier, managing your margin effectively.

 The tricky element of per-feature pricing is knowing what features customers will want and need.
 Sometimes they don’t even know this themselves, and you’ll have to tell them.
 They need to be able to access enough features not to feel resentful of what is locked in the higher tiers.
-At the same time, you ensure that the functionality, and therefore your profit, is not concentrated in the lower, cheaper tiers.

 Feature-Based Pricing Examples: